 Some children and young people have needs which require more specialist services and they may need help in getting more support that a social worker will assess for.

 There are different levels of support depending on your child’s needs.
 Social Care will work with you and your child to understand your child’s needs and decide what support would help.
-The support you need may change over time.

 As a parent or guardian who may be caring for a child or young person with additional needs, you may be eligible for additional support from Carer Support Team.